bkf2020/bkf2020.github.io/README.md

 # bkf2020.github.io

-This is a simple website that explains how to be kind for 2020!
+This is a website with useful tools!
+This hopefully benefits people!